shiftproject/shift-cluster-setup/README.md

 sudo ufw enable
 ```

+*Note that port 22 is not necessary for Phoenix or IPFS, but that is the default port for ssh access.
+If you use a different port for ssh then you should include that one instead*

 Also make sure that `$HOME/bin` is included in your `$PATH`.
 If it is not you can add it to your `.bashrc` using:

 ```